Global Heath Research Faculty

 Filamentation in Candida albicans

 Research in my laboratory is focused on elucidating the mechanisms that yeast cells use to sense external conditions - such as nutrient abundance and host status - and how they alter gene expression in response to these conditions.
-In C. albicans, we are investigating how filamentation is controlled at the genetic level.
+We are investigating how filamentation is controlled at the genetic level in C. albicans with a focus on the homeodomain-containing transcription factor Grf10.
 The ability of this fungus to form hyphae and pseudohyphae is linked to virulence.

 Protein Trafficking and Ion Homeostasis

 The Rosenwald laboratory investigates a number of different aspects of life at the microbial level, including membrane traffic, cell wall biosynthesis, and ion homeostasis in Saccharomyces cerevisiae (Baker's yeast) and its close but pathogenic relative Candida glabrata.
 We use approaches that combine classical techniques of biochemistry, cell biology, and genetics, but more recently have also included bioinformatics and genomics in our arsenal of tools.